 - “We are feeding the bees!”
 Dandelions didn’t exist in Ontario before Europeans, so why are they seen as necessary for native bees?
 In fact, dandelion pollen is not the best food for native bees.
 “When dandelion pollen was fed to solitary bees larval development was stunted or incomplete.
 Studies indicated that dandelion pollen was short in essential amino acids (although exact details were not given).
 I could not find a single study that indicated anything other than dandelions do not have a very good protein and amino acid content.
 Just because dandelions are not the best protein sources for honeybees does not mean they are not valuable.
 Most experts feel that honeybees do better when they gather pollen from different sources, much like humans do better when we eat a wide variety of foods.”(1)

 If you truly want to support bees and native pollinators, plant native plants.
-Here’s a poster with some great choices for loam soil and sun.
-Many more options can be found here in Heather Holms free posters (Shade, Clay, Sand, etc) (8)
+Here’s a poster with some great choices for clay soil and sun.
+Check out Heather Holms’s free posters (Shade, Loam, sand etc

 Now you know dandelions are not all that bee-friendly.
 Check out these BEE Resources!